addyosmani/backbone-fundamentals/README.md

     });
 ```

-will combine fine, however inline dependencies such as:
+will be combined into a single file, however inline dependencies such as:

 ```javascript
 var models = someCondition ? ['models/ab','models/ac'] : ['models/ba','models/bc'];